berteh/ScribusGenerator/README.md

 All images supported by **Scribus** can be used.
 However, to work with ScribusGenerator, they must all be located in a single folder containing all images.
 This folder can be located anywhere on your PC.
 Duplicate any image in this folder and rename it ``%VAR_pic%`` (and similarly for any other variable name you would like to use, e.g. ``%VAR_pic2%, %VAR_photo%``).

-Add an Image Frame anywhere in the Scribus file (_«Scribus → Insert → Insert Image Frame»_) and open the dialog for getting an image (e.g. right-click _Image Frame → Get Image..._ on selected frame).
+Add an Image Frame anywhere in the Scribus file (_«Scribus → Insert → Insert Image Frame»_) and open the dialog for getting an image (e.g. right-click on selected frame, then _Image Frame → Get Image..._).
 Select the required "placeholder" picture.

 ![Illustration: Insert variable instead of image](pic/SG-15-1.png)